neurodevs/node-neuropype/README.md

 # node-neuropype
-A Node wrapper for the Neuropype API
+A Node + TypeScript wrapper for the Neuropype API